oculoplastic Services

 Warm compresses are the first step in management in order to speed up recovery.
 If the lump does not resolve it may require drainage.
 This is a straight forward procedure performed on the underside of the eyelid, and is therefore ‘scarless’.
 Sometimes a steroid injection can help to improve a chalazion, and avoid the need for further surgery.

-The underlying cause is frequently blepharitis (hyperlink to blepharitis section) and this will be discussed in your consultation with your oculoplastic surgeon.
+The underlying cause is frequently blepharitis and this will be discussed in your consultation with your oculoplastic surgeon.
 Careful management of blepharitis can reduce the likelihood of developing chalazion.

 "Always a pleasant experience with Elizabeth.
 Results are amazing and she is very professional and polite."